 The democratization of data is shifting businesses towards self-service analytics.
 Self-service analytics enables non-tech savvy users or business users within an organization to access data for faster and informed decision making.
 However, the democratization of data comes with its set of problems that are causing concerns among businesses.
 According to a report by TechTarget, 61% users confirmed that using a self-service BI (business insight) tool “creates report chaos,” while 42% agreed the tools “confuse users.”
 A whopping 73% users cited that using self-service tools requires more training than expected.
 This is contrary to the purpose of using self-service tools for analytics, which means there is a gap in the entire process of adopting self-service analytics.

-According to Gartner, most business users will have access to self-service tools by 2018.
-However, nine in 10 initiatives is likely to experience some negative impact on business.
+According to Gartner, most business users would have had access to self-service tools by 2018, and we have come a long way since then.
+However, even today nine out of 10 initiatives are likely to experience some negative impact on business.
 Self-service analytics is about the easy use of data by business users for critical thinking and decision making.
 It is not about generating reports, but getting answers critical to a decision-making process in real time.

-It is, therefore, important for companies to understand what is required to make self-service analytics success.
+It is therefore important for companies to understand what is required to make self-service analytics succeed.
 It is not about data, technology or sophisticated BI practices.
 It is about organizational culture.
 Every organization has a culture of decision making.
 For success in self-service analytics, an organization’s employees should have the culture of using data to start, propagate or conclude every major or minor conversation.
 A healthy culture of seeking data in a focused and relevant manner also helps the IT and the analysts to tweak accordingly and refine the organizational self-service BI tool for the users, for optimum results.

 Organizational readiness: Every organization goes through an evolution phase in BI.
 It is important to assess the level of BI and analytics capabilities an organization possesses to understand the level of analytics its users have.
 This will help in determining the type of self-service tool required for the organization.
 Readiness doesn’t just mean the deployment of technology, data readiness; it is dependent on the business to be ready to make decisions based on leveraging data rather than just business instinct.